Nissan has improved its 370Z sportscar. But by how much? Jonathan Crouch checks it out.

 Forget MX-5s, Evo Xs, WRXs - even GT-Rs: the 370Z is the definitive Japanese sportscar.
 Nissan's Z-car heritage goes all the way back to the legendary 240Z of 1969, a car intended to offer the style and performance of European sportscars at a fraction of their price.
 More than 1.7 million sales later, this 370Z continues that tradition in fine style.
 It builds on a firm foundation laid by the 350Z model, launched in 2002 and sold here from 2005, a sportscar than typifies everything that this Z series should be about, with good looks, muscular performance and a fantastic fun factor, a car you could really take by the scruff of the neck.
 Not much else could match a 350Z for the money and even the Porsches that could keep up lacked its endearing mild hooligan streak.
 In launching its 370Z replacement in 2009, a quarter of a million worldwide sales later, Nissan needed to keep the things we liked - the charismatic V6 engine, the balanced rear-wheel drive chassis and the perfect weight distribution - and sort the few things we didn't - high running costs, cheap-feeling interior and restricted luggage space.
 They did exactly that - and to keep the recipe fresh, a Summer 2017 package of improvements aimed to up the ante still further.

 The 370Z's core component remains its 3.7-litre V6 engine.
-It's a development of the 350Z's 3.5-litre but 35% of its parts are completely different.
-The powerplant uses Nissan's VVEL variable valve timing technology which helps it achieve a smoother delivery of its 328PS maximum power output.
+It's a development of the old 350Z's 3.5-litre unit but 35% of its parts are completely different.
+The powerplant uses Nissan's VVEL variable valve timing technology which helps it achieve a smoother delivery of its 332hp maximum power output.
 Peak torque of 363Nm promises a muscular mid range and the 7,000rpm redline should please those who like a sports car which rewards a hefty right foot.
-If that's not enough, the top Nismo coupe model delivers 344PS from the same unit.
+If that's not enough, the top Nismo coupe model delivers 339hp from the same unit.
 Even in the standard version, that's good enough to see 62mph from rest dispatched in just 5.7s on the way to an artificially limited maximum of 155mph.
 The people who developed this car were petrolheads.
 Why else would they have spent five years in developing a Synchro Rev Control system that blips the throttle when you make a downchange to make you feel like Michael Schumacher?
 Or an optional seven-speed semi-automatic gearbox with gorgeous magnesium-crafted F1-style paddle shifters that on a clear day, makes a circuit of your local town centre one-way system feel like a lap of Monte Carlo.
 For this revsed model, Nissan has partnered with respected performance brand EXEDY to integrate a new high-performance clutch into manual versions of the 370Z.
 Perfecting the downshift, this reduces driver pedal effort and delivers even greater levels of gear change precision and comfort.
 And in summary?
 Well yes, this is a hi-tech stepping stone to Nissan GT-R supercar ownership.
 But no, its essential character hasn't been diluted: it's still a driver's car, pure and simple.

 The 370Z is a car that lives to be driven hard and to do so will inevitably rack up some fairly hefty bills.
 Take fuel consumption as an example.
-Your Nissan dealer may well quote a combined figure in the region of 27mpg but you'll need to be some kind of feather-footed freak to match those figures.
+Your Nissan dealer may well quote a combined figure of 27.9mpg and 245g/km of CO2 but you'll need to be some kind of feather-footed freak to match those figures.
 On one 'enthusiastically driven' test route, we saw an average of 13.2mpg come up on the calculator.
 Ouch.
 Likewise the 370Z, while mechanically rugged, has an appetite for rear tyres if you're the sort who likes to occasionally disable the electronic control systems.
 You'd expect insurance to be commensurate with a car that can reach 155mph and which will jet to 60mph in just over 5 seconds: expect a Group 46 rating.
 Industry monitors reckon the 370Z will retain around 54 per cent of its value after three years - a fair figure for a sports coupe although not in the Audi TT bracket.

 In an age when many sports coupes seem to prioritise style as much as speed, something like this improved 370Z is refreshing change.
 Nissan Z car fans will be looking for a car to replicate the raw, muscular feel they've become used to.
 For the money, they'll struggle to find it anywhere but at the wheel of this one.
 In a race, someone who'd spent a lot more on a Porsche or very powerful BMW or Audi might shade this Nissan but at the end of it, it's the 370Z driver who'd probably have the biggest grin.
 This, after all, is one of those rare but very special things: a proper sportscar.